anthonygrees/laptop_setup/README.md

 - spotify
 - whatsapp

+Note: If you wish to skip an application install, just delete the line or comment it out with `#`.

 ### How to run it.
 Download the `laptop_setup.sh` to your Mac.
 The run the following command:
 ```bash